 How to use Amazon Posts

 While there are no best practices established for Amazon Posts yet, it is a safe bet to treat it like your Instagram handle.
 The essentials remain the same – create engaging content that stands out and gets the attention of the customer.

 That’s why we recommend using lifestyle photos to inspire customers to explore your brand’s feed.
 Moreover, there is no limit to how much you can post.
 So it is a good idea to post often, just like on social media.
 This will ensure consistent customer brand engagement.

 Note: You can schedule posts to go live in the future.
 This allows you to create a content plan in advance and ensure that your feed is updated regularly.

 If you already have an Instagram handle for your brand, it’s pretty easy to get started with Amazon Posts.
-You can easily repurpose content because the structure of content on both platforms are very similar.
+You can easily repurpose content because the structure of content on both platforms is very similar.
 Take a look at the following Amazon Post image: